New Year's Celebrations in the Old World

 Ancient Roman New Year (Rome)

-The Ancient Roman New Year, initially celebrated on the 1st of March in the early Roman calendar, shifted to the 1st of January during the reign of Julius Caesar in 45 BC.
-This alteration resulted from the Julian calendar’s introduction, and the day was dedicated to Janus, the god of gates and beginnings, after whom January was named.
-The New Year became a time for looking back at the past and forward to the future, quite fitting for a deity depicted with two faces, one looking forward and the other backward.
+The Ancient Roman New Year was originally celebrated on the 1st March of the year in the early Roman calendar.
+This date was changed to 1st January by Julius Caesar in 45 BC, as a result of the Julian calendar being introduced.
+The day was given to Janus, the god of gates and beginnings, from which the month’s name was also derived.
+The Roman New Year was considered a time to look back at the past year while also looking forward to the future.
+It was pretty appropriate that this time of renewal was named for the two-faced god with one face looking back and the other forward.

 Szyk’s illustration of Rosh Hashanah, from The Holiday Series: Six Paintings of Jewish Holidays / Arthur Szyk, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0, via Wikimedia Commons